Truex outlasts teammate Hamlin to win again at Martinsville

 MARTINSVILLE, Va.
+(AP) — Martin Truex Jr. admits to being surprised by his success at Martinsville Speedway.

-(AP) — Martin Truex Jr. won a stirring, laps-long duel for the lead with teammate Denny Hamlin in the delayed NASCAR Cup Series race at Martinsville Speedway on Sunday night.
+Truex won a stirring, laps-long duel for the lead with teammate Denny Hamlin in the rain-delayed NASCAR Cup Series race Sunday night, winning for the third time in the last four stops at the 0.526-mile oval — the oldest and shortest in the series.

+“This place has become a playground for us I guess,” Truex said in Victory Lane.
+“We didn’t have the best car all day, but we just kept working on it and never quit on it.”

 Truex, who nudged Hamlin repeatedly in the turns and tried to get to his inside on the straightaways without success, finally made the pass with 15 laps to go, ducking underneath Hamlin coming out of the second turn.
 He sailed off to victory without another challenge as Hamlin and Chase Elliott battled the rest of the way for second.

-Truex won for the third time in the last four races on the 0.526-mile oval, and became the first repeat winner this season.
+Truex became the first repeat winner in NASCAR’s top series this season.

 The race was rained out after 42 laps Saturday night, and was completed as the second part of a doubleheader that started with the completion of the rain-delayed Xfinity Series race from Friday night.